drBenway/pixi-vn-wiki/Choice-Menus.md

 ## Set a Choice Menu

-To set a choice menu, use the `setMenuOptions` and pass an array of `MenuOptionLabel` and a function to handle the choice.
+To set a choice menu, use the `setMenuOptions` and pass an array of `MenuOptionLabel`.

 ```typescript
 setDialogue("Choose a fruit:")